New Plymouth Night Express: Operation

-Joint running with the Night Limited for the Tauramunui-Auckland leg was the pattern for the 1930s, with the service provided thrice weekly on Mondays, Wednesdays, and Fridays.
+Joint running with the Night Limited for the Taumarunui-Auckland leg was the pattern for the 1930s, with the service provided thrice weekly on Mondays, Wednesdays, and Fridays.
 A^{B} class steam locomotives were typical motive power at this stage, and a train from Hāwera connected with the Express in Stratford.
 At holiday times, the New Plymouth Night Express was run separately from the Night Limited due to large volumes of passengers, and as this service ran directly between New Plymouth and Auckland, it did not pass through Taumarunui, which is seven miles to the south of the junction in Okahukura; accordingly, a connecting train ran between Taumarunui and Okahukura.

 In 1940, the independent service began operating thrice weekly year-round.
 It departed Auckland at 7:50 pm on Sundays, Tuesdays, and Thursdays, made refreshment stops in Frankton and Taumarunui as NZR did not operate dining cars at this point in history, and arrived in New Plymouth at 7:19 am the next morning.
 The opposite working left New Plymouth at 7:08 pm on Mondays, Wednesdays, and Fridays, made the same refreshment stops, and arrived in Auckland at 6:30 am the next morning.
 Operating through to Taumarunui removed the need for a connecting train between Taumarunui and Okahukura, but it did mean the front of the train at the start of the journey became the back for the second leg and the seats were reversed.
 Sleeping car facilities were removed in 1944 due to restrictions caused by World War II, and by 1950, the train ran only twice weekly due to coal shortages.
 At this stage, J class locomotives had become the primary motive power and the train typically comprised two first class carriages, three second class carriages, and a guard's van.

 Replacement by railcars

 The actual New Plymouth Night Express ceased to operate in 1956.
-RM class 88 seater railcars had recently been introduced to New Zealand and they provided a more economical service, so they replaced the carriage train.
+RM class 88 seater railcars had recently been introduced by NZR, and they provided a more economical service and replaced the carriage train.
 They offered a more regular daily service on a quicker timetable but continued the Expresss pattern of operating at night.
 The southbound service arrived in New Plymouth at 11:23 pm and departed for Auckland at 2:34 am.
-There was some speculation that the service was originally intended to only operate between Auckland and Taumarunui and its late running to New Plymouth was a result of this run being extended, but as it turned out, this section of the run was cancelled in 1971 and the railcars operated solely between New Plymouth and Taumarunui.
+There was some speculation that the service was originally intended to only operate between Auckland and Taumarunui, and its late running to New Plymouth was a result of this run being extended, but as it turned out, this section of the run was cancelled in 1971, and the railcars operated solely between New Plymouth and Taumarunui.
 Soon after this change, the service was altered to a daytime run in December 1973, with a departure from New Plymouth at 8:30 am and the return service leaving Taumarunui at 3:10 pm.